Instructor: | Professor T. DeDonno | Semester | Spring 2025 | |

 This is an online - distance educational course.

-The first Canvas announcement will concisely summarize the three key steps in completing the class.
+The weekly Canvas announcement will concisely summarize what you need to complete each week.
 The assignment page provides a detailed course guide.
-At the start of the course the three step summary will be sent to your Saddleback e-mail address.
-Complete all assignments in the order they are listed.
+Work on all assignments one at a time, in the order they are listed.
+At the start of the course weekly welcome announcement will be sent to your Saddleback e-mail address.
+For a due date summary of the entire course consult the schedule.